coyite/coyite/README.md

 </p>

 <p>Please interact!
-I'm a bit shy and can be awkward, but I'm always open for a chat.
+I'm quite shy and can be awkward, but I'm always open for a chat.
 I would love to meet new people and make some friends! ♡</p>
 <p>Sorry if I ever miss a message!
 I'm often off-tab drawing or doing other things.
 It's totally unintentional and I'm not ignoring you!
 Sometimes I just don't see the notification in time</p>
 <br></br>